Visualizing the Diversity of Representations Learned by Bayesian Neural Networks: Experimental Results

 \subsection{Comparing representations of different BNN inference methods}

-In the following, we will visually and quantitatively compare the learned representations of models that were trained using different \emph{Bayesian} inference methods.
-We train \emph{ResNet50} on Place365 with the \emph{Bayesian} approximation methods listed in Table \ref{tab:nn_places365}.
-First, we find the cluster structure of BNN instances of each inference method, and compare their learned concepts.
+Here, we will visually and quantitatively compare the learned representations of models that were trained using different Bayesian inference methods.
+We train ResNet50 on Places365 with the Bayesian approximation methods listed in Table~\ref{tab:nn_places365}.
+First, we find the cluster structure of BNN instances of each inference method and compare their learned concepts.
 To this end, we compute the FV for the class \emph{Farm} of each of the 100 BNN instances, individually.
-Fig. \ref{fig:BNNInference_compressed} shows tSNE plots of the BNN instances in the FV space with typical FV images from each cluster for KFAC, MultiSWAG, MCDO-5\% and MCDO-25\%.
+Figure~\ref{fig:BNNInference_compressed} shows tSNE plots of the BNN instances in the FV space with typical FV images from each cluster for KFAC, MultiSWAG, MCDO-5\%, and MCDO-25\%.
 Note that tSNE is applied in the latent concept space, i.e., to the vectors $\{g_{\phi}(v_t)\}$, and therefore reflect our quantitative distance measure.
-Clustering is performed by applying KMeans \cite{Lloyd1982kmeans} (again to the latent concept vectors $\{g_{\phi}(v_t)\}$), and the instances that belong to different clusters are depicted in different colors.
-We can observe that the concepts of the class \emph{Farm}, which are visual perceptible, generally consist of \emph{Red barn}, \emph{Tractor}, \emph{Farm animal}, \emph{Crop field}, and \emph{Pasture fence}.
-However, different inference methods yield different cluster structures: KFAC yields 2 clusters and MultiSWAG yields $\sim 10$ clusters indicated by the different colors in Fig. \ref{fig:BNNInference_compressed} respectively.
+Clustering is performed by applying KMeans \citep{Lloyd1982kmeans} (again to the latent concept vectors $\{g_{\phi}(v_t)\}$), and the instances that belong to different clusters are depicted in different colors.
+We can observe that the concepts of the class \emph{Farm}, which are visually perceptible, generally consist of \emph{Red barn}, \emph{Tractor}, \emph{Farm animal}, \emph{Crop field}, and \emph{Pasture fence}.
+However, different inference methods yield different cluster structures: KFAC yields 2 clusters and MultiSWAG yields $\sim 10$ clusters indicated by the different colors in Figure~\ref{fig:BNNInference_compressed} respectively.
 Furthermore, we can observe that MCDO yields $5 \sim 7$ clusters, while the distribution looks highly dependent on the dropout rate.
-KFAC yields the least diverse FVs with 2 clusters, and all instances tend to include almost all of the \emph{Farm} concepts.
+KFAC yields the least diverse FVs, in terms of visual comparison, with 2 clusters, and all instances tend to include almost all of the \emph{Farm} concepts.
 Nevertheless, we observe a difference between the 2 equally sized clusters which relates to the \emph{Tractor} concept being more present in cluster 1 and the \emph{Red barn} concept being more present in cluster 2.
-The MultiSWAG instances also include different \emph{Farm} concepts in each of the instances, however visualizing their clusters individually, we can observe that some clusters include certain concepts more frequently than others.
-In particular, cluster 1 includes the \emph{Tractor} and \emph{Crop field}, cluster 2 the \emph{Farm animal} and \emph{Pasture fence}, and cluster 3 the \emph{Red barn}, \emph{Crop field} and \emph{Pasture fence} concepts more frequently than the other clusters.
-The other 7 clusters contain all \emph{Farm} concepts and are similar in terms of the content of concepts (see Appendix \ref{appendix:c}).
-For MultiSWAG, the clusters found by KMeans match the MoG structure, i.e., most of the BNN instances generated from the same posterior Gaussian component are clustered together.
-This connects to the fact that each SWAG ensemble member converges to a different local minimum \cite{wilson20}, or \emph{posterior} mode.
-MCDO-$\gamma$ shows most diverse FVs.
-We observe in Fig.\ref{fig:BNNInference_compressed} that the BNN instances of each cluster seem to specialize with respect to certain \emph{Farm} concepts and can be thus separated very well by these concepts.
-For MCDO-$5\%$, cluster 1 primarily includes the \emph{Red barn} and \emph{Crop field}, cluster 2 the \emph{Tractor} and \emph{Crop field}, and cluster 3 the \emph{Farm animal} and \emph{Pasture fence} concepts.
-Naturally, the diversity of MCDO-$\gamma$ instances increases with increasing Dropout rate, and thus MCDO-$25\%$ results in an increased number of clusters.
-Also, we observe that the quality of FVs decreases with increasing Dropout rate and that more diverse color schemes appear, e.g. two yellow scales, two gray scales, and one blue scale for MCDO-25\%.
-In Appendix \ref{appendix:c}, we additionally show the results for MCDO-10\% and include the examples of the remaining clusters of the MultiSWAG model instances.